louiemc/email-dev/zREADME.md

 **(For ecommerce) Cart Abandonment Email:**
 Owing to many reasons, a well-nurtured subscriber may abandon their purchase mid-way.
 It is toxic to your business and this email will try to draw such abandoners back and re-unites them with their carts.
 A must-have email for ecommerce emails.

+# My Thoughts
+### Welcome Email: 2000's Theme
+This one was done without much thought.
+Really it was done on the fly with the intent to look as ugly as possible.
+- I'm happy that I achieved the title 'Disgustingly Unappealing'

+### Welcome Email: Modern, Pre-planned, Aesthetically Pleasing
+This one will be completely thought out! that is the plant